sytsereitsma/mdbook-plantuml/README.md

 ## Troubleshooting rendering issues
 mdBook communicates to the preprocessor using stdio.
 As a result log output from the preprocessor is not printed to the screen.
-When the preprocessor's markdown error output is insufficient for you it is posibble to redirect logging to the file ./output.log by using the command line switch -l.
+When the preprocessor's markdown error output is insufficient for you it is possible to redirect logging to the file ./output.log by using the command line switch -l.
 See the config below for an example: